 Luckily, all 27 members of the ship, plus two stowaways, could safely escape to shore.
 The next day, tourists began flocking to the site at Fort Stevens.
 The ship is still there today.
 Though quite distressed, it is still an excellent place to stop and take the scene in.
 Visiting at low tide makes getting up close to the ship easier.

 Address: 188 N Larch St, Cannon Beach, OR 97110

-This oceanfront hotel, about 15 minutes from Seaside, offers suites with full kitchens, gas fireplaces, wifi, flat-screen TVs, HBO, and oceanfront decks or private balconies.
+About 15 minutes from Seaside, this oceanfront hotel offers suites with full kitchens, gas fireplaces, wifi, flat-screen TVs, HBO, and oceanfront decks or private balconies.
 The hotel also has a hot tub, barbecue facilities, picnic areas, loungers, and free parking.
-Rooms are tastefully decorated, have spacious vaulted ceilings, and stunning ocean views out of the big glass doors and windows.
+Rooms are tastefully decorated with spacious vaulted ceilings and stunning ocean views from the big glass doors and windows.

 It also prides itself on being child-friendly with kids books, DVDs, and music, plus kids stay free here.
 They also offer family suites that feature two queen beds, a hide-a-bed, a kitchen, a spacious deck, and some have fireplaces to enjoy those cold and rainy days inside.

-All rooms are accessible by the elevator, making them wheelchair and child stroller accessible.
+All rooms are accessible by the elevator, making them wheelchair and child-stroller-accessible.
 The hotel is a short drive from Ecola State Park, Cannon Beach Coaster Theatre, and Indian Beach.
-It is 40 minutes west of Jewell Meadows Wildlife area.
-This inn is simply magnificent and may leave you wishing for a rainy day and an excuse to stay indoors.
+It is 40 minutes west of the Jewell Meadows Wildlife area.
+This magnificent inn may leave you wishing for a rainy day and an excuse to stay indoors.

 See Related: Best Apps & Websites to Book Hotels in Europe